beepscore/remy_python/README.md

     source activate remy_python
     python scheduler.py

+## adwords.txt
+Currently unused.
+Could be used together with closed caption text or speech recognition to detect commercials.
+Some commercials don't say product/service/company name until late in the commercial.

 ## unit tests
 Can run tests on macOS by temporarily commenting out service.py subprocess.call(irsend) Not sure how to run tests on pi yet.